 Similar, Not Identical

-Most companies in the U.S. follow both the principles of the Hazard Analysis and Critical Control Point (HACCP) system adopted by the Codex Alimentarius Commission and the Hazard Analysis of Risk-based Preventive Controls under FSMA.
+Most companies in the United States follow both the principles of the Hazard Analysis and Critical Control Point (HACCP) system adopted by the Codex Alimentarius Commission and the Hazard Analysis of Risk-based Preventive Controls under FSMA.
 Both Codex HACCP and FSMA Preventive Controls are risk-based standards to minimize and eliminate food safety hazards.
 That’s not quality-driven.
 They’re both based on prevention.

 Both also focus on a team leader.
 When it comes to HACCP, there are HACCP coordinators.
 When it comes to FSMA Preventive Controls, there is a Preventive Controls Qualified Individual (PCQI), or a team of qualified individuals.
 Both HACCP and FSMA require formally trained individuals and team members to execute the plans effectively.
 Both plans suggest having a cross-functional team oversee the development and implementation of HACCP and the Food Safety Plan.

-There are also differences between Codex HACCP and FSMA Preventive Controls.
+There are also differences between HACCP and FSMA Preventive Controls.
 There’s more work to be done within the Food Safety Plan.
-In Codex HACCP, once again, the HACCP coordinator will go through an International HACCP Alliance or equivalent workshop.
+In Codex HACCP, the HACCP coordinator will go through an International HACCP Alliance or equivalent workshop.
 They’re responsible for managing critical control points, or CCPs, the vital monitoring areas in the Food Safety Plan.

-With FSMA Preventive Controls, because there are more CCPs, more critical food safety monitoring oversight is necessary within the Food Safety Plan and the team.
-Because preventive controls are managed like CCPs, we now must monitor them more critically.
-So preventive controls such as allergen, sanitation, supply chains, they have multiple layers that require additional resources to monitor and manage.
-This is where I’m seeing a huge breakdown within organizations.
-We’re still seeing the QA department, the PCQI who’s working on their own try to manage all these buckets within their Food Safety Plan.
+The higher number of CCPs as part of the FSMA Preventive Controls means more critical food safety monitoring oversight is necessary within the Food Safety Plan and the team.
+Because you manage preventive controls like CCPs, we now must monitor them more critically.
+And preventive controls such as allergen, sanitation, supply chains, have multiple layers that require additional resources to monitor and manage.
+This is where I see a considerable breakdown within organizations.
+We’re still seeing the QA department with the PCQI working on their own to manage all these buckets within their Food Safety Plan.

-To execute a robust Food Safety Plan like Preventive Controls, each department must play a role in the success of implementation.
-But how can one department or person, manage and successfully oversee the amount of food safety controls you need in Preventive Controls?
+To execute a robust Food Safety Plan like Preventive Controls, each department must play a role as part of the cross-functional team to succeed in the implementation.
+One department or person cannot manage and successfully oversee the amount of food safety controls you need in Preventive Controls.
 Therefore, we need more cross-functional participation.
-If the plan is overseen by quality assurance only, if they’re the only department, those critical programs managed by other departments like supply chain, warehouse, sanitation, operations could become lost in the overall importance and not managed properly.
+If Quality Assurances is the only department monitoring the plan, those critical programs managed by other departments like supply chain, warehouse, sanitation, operations could become lost in the overall importance and not handled properly.
 That’s a problem.
-This is a gap I’m seeing in most areas when I’m doing audits, consulting, and training is the lack of cross-functional resource that are put toward this Food Safety Plan.
+The lack of cross-functional resources put toward the Food Safety Plan is the most troublesome area I see when I’m doing audits, consulting, and training.

 What does the cross-functional team look like?